test-editor/deprecated-test-editor-xtext/docs/logging.md

 ## where are logs generated

+The information how to make use of the defaults given by the core fixture should be documented there (which definitely is another todo!).

 -   logging is done using loggers provided by slf4j
 -   tests may inherit AbstractTestCase which initializes a DefaultTestRunReporter (accessible via instance variable "reporter")
 ```